Video Game Rehab Guideprofessional help for addiction treatment

 Inpatient gaming rehab

 Inpatient care places gaming addicts in a safe and controlled environment for the full duration of their treatment programme.
 Inpatient care is the more effective option for complex, moderate, or severe cases of behavioural addiction, as it allows professional staff to monitor the addicted person and provide any necessary support 24 hours a day.
 While outpatient treatment can also be effective, inpatient programmes are generally more structured and more comprehensive.There is additional value in the supportive environment and physical distance that inpatient care puts between each addicted person and the video games they are trying to break away from.
-Treatment for co-occurring disorders is also offered at many inpatient centres.
-For both inpatient and outpatient care, longer treatment programmes and continuity of care result in higher success rates.
+Treatment for dual diagnosis is also offered at many inpatient centres.
+For both inpatient and outpatient care, longer rehab programmes and continuity of care result in higher success rates.

 How video game addiction rehab works